YitziG/consent-policy/README.md

 consentPolicy.categories
 ```

-To visualize this you can type `consentPolicy.categories` in the console and you will get something like this:
+To visualize this you can type `consentPolicy.categories` in the console, and you will get something like this:
 ```json
 {
   marketing: false,